 After all, the top tips for you are to get around Hoi An by bicycle during the daytime and to walk at night.
 It’s not easy to navigate the bikes in the busy and crowded streets at night.
 And when you are on the walk, watch your belongings closely!

 So you have 2 enjoyable days in Hoi An, and of course, you can extend your time in this colorful destination as it’s worth the experiences.
-Travel to Hoi An soon!
+Contact email@example.com to custom the best 2-day tour to Hoi An!

 People see also: